Sandra Bullock: Public image

 Bullock has been dubbed "America's sweetheart" by the media in reference to her "friendly and direct and so unpretentious" nature.
-She was selected as one of People magazine's 50 Most Beautiful People in the world in 1996 1999, and 2011.
+She was selected as one of People magazine's 50 Most Beautiful People in the world in 1996, 1999, and 2011.
 The publication named her as its Woman of the Year in 2010 as well as the Most Beautiful Woman in 2015.

 In 2010, Time magazine included Bullock in its annual Time 100 as one of the most influential people in the world, and Entertainment Weekly named her The Most Powerful Actress in Hollywood.
-In 2013, Bullock joined other Hollywood legends at the TCL Chinese Theatre on Hollywood Boulevard in making imprints of her hands and feet in cement of the theater's forecourt.
+In she joined other Hollywood legends at the TCL Chinese Theatre on Hollywood Boulevard in making imprints of her hands and feet in cement of the theater's forecourt.
 That year, she was named among The Most Powerful Women in Entertainment by The Hollywood Reporter, and Entertainer of the Year, due to her success with The Heat and Gravity, by Entertainment Weekly.
-Bullock ranked at number two on the 2014 Forbes' list of most powerful actresses and was honored with the Decade of Hotness Award by Spike Guys' Choice Awards.
+Bullock ranked #2 on the 2014 Forbes' list of most powerful actresses and was honored with the Decade of Hotness Award by Spike Guys' Choice Awards.

 Personal life

-Bullock owns properties in Los Angeles, Austin, and New Orleans.
+Bullock owns properties in Los Angeles, Austin and New Orleans.

-On December 20, 2000, Bullock was in a private jet crash on a runway from which she and the two crew escaped uninjured.
+On December 20, 2000, she was in a private jet crash on a runway from which she and the two crew escaped uninjured.
 Pilot error and blizzard conditions were responsible.
 The crew were unable to activate the runway lights during a night landing at Jackson Hole Airport.
-While Bullock was in Massachusetts on April 18, 2008, shooting The Proposal, she and her husband Jesse James were in a vehicle that was hit head-on by a drunk driver.
-They were uninjured.

 Bullock won a multimillion-dollar judgment against Benny Daneshjou, the builder of her Lake Austin, Texas, home in October 2004.
 The jury ruled that the house was uninhabitable.
 It has since been torn down and rebuilt.
 Daneshjou and his insurer later settled with Bullock for roughly half the awarded verdict.

+While Bullock was in Massachusetts on April 18, 2008, shooting The Proposal, she and her then-husband Jesse James were in a vehicle that was hit head-on by a drunk driver.
+They were uninjured.